 Custom enterprise pricing.

-Key features to evaluate in event management software
+Key features to evaluate in event marketing software

 When comparing platforms, focus on the capabilities that directly impact event ROI.